phaxio/phaxio-dotnet/README.md

     bool success = phaxio.CancelFax(123);

 It returns a bool saying whether the operation was successful or not.

+## Resending a fax

+You can resend a fax by id:

+    bool success = phaxio.ResendFax(123);

+It returns a bool saying whether the operation was successful or not.

+## Deleting a fax

+You can delete a fax by id:

+    bool success = phaxio.DeleteFax(123);

+It returns a bool saying whether the operation was successful or not.
+You can also specify whether to only delete the files (default is false):

+    bool success = phaxio.DeleteFax(123, true);

 &copy; 2016 Noel Herrick